r-dbi/RSQLite/README.md

 1. Update `NEWS`

+Ideally this should happen right *after* each CRAN release, so that a new SQLite version is tested for some time before it's released to CRAN.

 ## Update datasets database

 RSQLite includes one SQLite database (accessible from `datasetsDb()` that contains all data frames in the datasets package.
 This is the code that created it.